 "Trust is built up by the franchisor and franchisee through close relationship between them, they will trust each other and consequently they will have a better performance."
+"We show us that we are doing our best to

-"We show us that we are doing our best to improve the business in terms of following all the terms of the contractthrough which we are getting their trust on us.
+"We show us that we are doing our best to improve the business in terms of following all the terms of the contract- through which we are getting their trust on us.
 As a franchisee, trust on them since they are giving all the supports that we need."